RerdRice/EngBot/README.md

 # EngBot
-A discord bot for with tools for software engineering
+A discord bot to make collaborative engineering easier.